 2. What kind of financial skills do you have?

 Investing in real estate is different from investing in stocks or other securities.
-There is a special financial skillset and lingo that successful investors need so they could find and make those great deals.
-By way of illustration, anybody investing in a rental property would need to know how to analyze a potential property for cash flow, estimate repair and maintenance costs, calculate anticipated rental rates based on current market conditions, the amount of your expected return (both long- and short-term), and more.
+There is a special financial skillset and lingo that successful investors need so they can find and make those great deals.
+By way of illustration, anybody investing in a rental property would need to know how to analyze a potential property for cash flow, estimate repair, and maintenance costs, calculate anticipated rental rates based on current market conditions, the amount of your expected return (both long- and short-term), and more.
 If your awareness and know-how of real estate financing are somewhat not up to par, reflect on getting more experience and competence.

 3. Do you have a clear vision for your real estate investing business?